Comcast/compass-csscss/README.md

 ## Installation

 There is currently a [bug in Compass](https://github.com/chriseppstein/compass/issues/1053) that prevents external Compass commands from being registered if they're required in a project's config.rb file.
-So until that is resolved, you'll have to build this [custom version of Compass](https://github.com/Comcast/compass/tree/command_extensions) that [adds support for command-line extensions](https://github.com/chriseppstein/compass/pull/1261):
+So until that is resolved, you'll have to build this [custom version of Compass](https://github.com/Comcast/compass/tree/require_commands) that [adds support for command-line extensions](https://github.com/chriseppstein/compass/pull/1409):

 https://github.com/Comcast/compass

 Clone that project, then from the project root run

-    $ git checkout command_extensions
+    $ git checkout require_commands
     $ gem build compass.gemspec

 Be sure to take note of the .gem filename